kayode0x/Xchange-currency-converter/README.md

-# Xchange-currency-converter
+-currency-converter
 Convert over 160 currencies with the web app.
 Includes daily updates of live rates.
-Cryptocurrency converter is available on [Apexwallet](https://github.com/apexwallet)
+Cryptocurrency converter is available on [Apexwallet](https://github.com/kayode0x/apexwallet)

 To use this, create a config.js file in the js folder and request for your own api keys from [This API Provider](https://www.exchangerate-api.com/) and [This too](https://www.currencyconverterapi.com/)